Vinicius Junior says Spanish league ‘now belongs to racists' after enduring more abuse

 “The game should have been stopped,” Ancelotti said.
 “This shouldn’t happen.
 It wasn’t only one person, as it has happened in several stadiums.
 Here, it was a stadium racially insulting a player, the game had to stop.
 I would have said the same thing if it was 3-0 for us.
 You have to stop the game, there was no way around it.”

-Ancelotti said he told the referee to stop the match, but was told that the protocol was to first make an announcement to fans, then take other action if the problem continued.
+Ancelotti said he asked the referee to stop the match, but was told that the protocol was to first make an announcement to fans, then take other action if the problem continued.

 Ancelotti said Vinícius didn’t want to keep playing but he told the player that he wasn’t guilty of anything and that he was the victim.
-Madrid goalkeeper Thibaut Courtois said he would have left the field with Vinicius if the Brazilian had decided to stop playing.
+Madrid goalkeeper Thibaut Courtois said he would have left the field with Vinicius if his teammate had decided to stop playing.

 “Vinícius is upset, obviously, but more than upset, he is sad,” Ancelotti said.

-According to Spanish media reports, Valencia have identified two fans who allegedly insulted Vinícius behind one of the goals.
+According to Spanish media reports, Valencia has identified two fans who allegedly insulted Vinícius behind one of the goals.

 Some comments on social media claimed fans were saying the Spanish word “tonto” (silly) instead of “mono” (monkey).